SuperMayy/ipf-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To bypas CORS: https://the-ultimate-api-challenge-v2.herokuapp.com was used For routing: react-router-dom version 6 was used
+To bypas CORS: https://the-ultimate-api-challenge-v2.herokuapp.com was used.

+For routing: react-router-dom version 6 was used.

 For testing: Jest and Enzyme.

 Detail of API used: https://www.metaweather.com/api/#locationsearch

 ## Available Scripts